syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmCheckBox.md

 ### isChecked()
 {:#methods:ischecked}
-To check whether the checkbox is checked or not.
+To check whether the CheckBox is checked or not.

 #### Example